Softcadbury/football-peek/README.md

 It gives you an overview of football results, tables, top scorers and top assists of the major leagues (Bundesliga, Liga, Ligue 1, Premier League and Serie A) and competitions (Champions League and Europa League).

-All the data come from https://www.worldfootball.net.
+All the data comes from https://www.worldfootball.net.

 ## Screenshot